By Melissa Ford

 Wow!
 Wherever did I come up with that magnificent piece of wisdom?
 Parenting.

 Before children, I thought being in control, appearing smart and managing my life and those around me equated to power.
 I believed getting what I wanted showed strength and determination.
-Then I had children and discovered that trying to control, being right or attempting to manipulate to get what I wanted were signs I was struggling for power.
+Then I had children and discovered that trying to control, being right, or attempting to manipulate to get what I wanted were the wrong kinds of power.

 And the first place to start?
 With myself.

-Can you think of a better substitute for self-judgment other than self-love and personal kindness especially when entertaining questions such as, Am I a good parent?
-Do others' approve?
+Can you think of a better substitute for self-judgment than self-love and personal kindness, especially when entertaining questions such as, Am I a good parent?
+Do others approve?
 Am I doing it right?
 My answers never produced positive results as I swung from wild parenting successes one day to public failures the next.
-Or when my emotions ran the gamut - deeply in love with my teen or toddler one minute and disrespected or frustrated the next.
+Or when my emotions ran the gamut — deeply in love with my teen or toddler one minute and feeling disrespected or frustrated the next.

 I learned to let love and kindness rule.

-Over the last month, my father has suffered a series of strokes leaving him unable to talk or swallow, paralyzing his right side.
-Upon hearing the news, I immediately reacted, feeling scared and upset, wondering what I could do?
+Over the last month, my father suffered a series of strokes, leaving him unable to talk or swallow, paralyzing his right side.
+Upon hearing the news, I immediately reacted, feeling scared and upset, wondering what I could do.
 Then I remembered the power of loving kindness and immediately, my thoughts shifted.
 How can I help?
 What would support him?
 How could I respond in a caring way?

-Choosing love and kindness - I got into action, printing out pictures of his beloved canines, believing these furry friends might produce a smile, a lopsided grin, and offer a glimmer of hope.
+Choosing love and kindness, I went into action, printing out pictures of his beloved canines, believing these furry friends might produce a smile, a lopsided grin, and offer a glimmer of hope.
 They did.

-Choosing love and kindness is a generosity of spirit that works equally well for ourselves, our children, our loved ones, even a stranger. . .
-It truly is a powerful way to make a real difference.
+Choosing love and kindness is generosity of spirit, which works equally well for ourselves, our children, our loved ones, even a stranger.
+It is a powerful way to make a real difference.

 Sign-up to get the latest news updates for Oak Park and River Forest.